Daredevil1626/PRISM/README.md

 PRISM supports structured data export for downstream analysis and auditing.

 Full Analysis Export (JSON)

-Complete snapshot of file analysis, runtime metrics, energy data, and trust scores.
+Complete snapshot of file analysis

+Runtime metrics

+Energy data

+Trust scores

 Raw Metrics Export

-Low-level analysis data suitable for research, validation, or external tooling.
+Low-level analysis data suitable for:

+research

+validation

+external tooling

 All exports are designed for reproducibility, traceability, and auditability.

 Design Boundaries & Limitations

-PRISM intentionally prioritizes safety, explainability, and performance over exhaustive depth.
+PRISM intentionally prioritizes safety, explainability, and performance.

-Known constraints include:

 Disassembly covers a limited opcode subset

 CFG and function detection are approximate

-Energy and CO₂ values are heuristic estimates, not sensor readings
+Energy and CO₂ values are heuristic estimates

 Import detection is string-based

 Packed or encrypted samples may evade deep inspection

-These are deliberate engineering trade-offs, not oversights.
+These constraints are intentional engineering trade-offs, not oversights.

 Ethics & Responsible Use

-PRISM is a heuristic transparency tool, not a definitive authority.
+PRISM is a heuristic transparency tool.

-False positives and false negatives are possible
+False positives and negatives are possible

-Results should not be treated as final malware verdicts
+It should not be the sole authority for malware classification

-Always validate findings with professional security tooling
+Always validate findings with professional tooling

-Use responsibly and in compliance with local laws and ethical standards
+Use responsibly and within legal and ethical boundaries

 Roadmap

-Planned and exploratory enhancements include:

-Expanded opcode and instruction coverage
+Expanded opcode coverage

 Visual Control Flow Graph (CFG) rendering

-Plugin-based detection framework (YARA, signature engines)
+Plugin system (YARA, signature engines)

-Deeper PE / ELF parsing (imports, exports, sections)
+Deeper PE / ELF parsing

 Cross-platform packaging (PyInstaller)